 Canadian Market Ends Modestly Higher

-(RTTNews) - Despite coming off early highs, the Canadian market ended on a positive note on Friday, lifted by gains in technology, materials and energy sectors.
+(RTTNews) - The Canadian market shrugged off a mid session setback and ended modestly higher on Thursday, lifted by gains in consumer staples and industrials sectors.
+Communications stocks moved up as well.

-Investors digested U.S. producer price inflation data, and earnings updates from some major U.S. banks.
+Uncertainty about the outlook for Federal Reserve's interest-rate trajectory rendered the mood a bit cautious.
+Also, investors looked ahead to Canadian retail sales data, due on Friday, for clues about the Bank of Canada's policy move.

 Wenn Sie mehr über das Thema Aktien erfahren wollen, finden Sie in unserem Ratgeber viele interessante Artikel dazu!